Find Events by Placekey

 This query should be repurposed with minimal change to be used in other relational data warehouses other than Snowflake.

-See this article for details on how to use an External Function in Snowflake to get a Placekey for an address.
+See for details on how to use an External Function in Snowflake to get a Placekey for an address.
 If you have a data set in Snowflake where you have a lot of address data and you want a structured way to join it with events data and/or POI data you can use this functionality to set a Placekey for all your records.
 You can then use the information outlined in this article to match events and Placekey data.